National Cycle Route 12: Huntingdon to Spalding

-North of Huntingdon route 12 (delisted in part by Sustrans) takes a slightly roundabout rural route to Peterborough to avoid the A1(M) before continuing north through the city and then east to Spalding via Crowland, with its remarkable three way medieval Trinity bridge.
+North of Huntingdon route 12 (de-listed in part by the WWCT formerly Sustrans) takes a slightly roundabout rural route to Peterborough to avoid the A1(M) before continuing north through the city and then east to Spalding via Crowland, with its remarkable three way medieval Trinity Bridge.

+Note that Route 12 running through Peterborough's Bridge Street has a cycling ban in place approximately Monday-Saturday 9:00 am – 6:00 pm and Sunday 9:00 am – 4:00 pm, so you will need to dismount or use the cycle route around the city centre to the west.